folio-org/folio-ansible/README.md

 ## Quick Start

+If all you want to do is try out a prepackaged FOLIO demo Vagrant box, create a new directory, `cd` into it, and try:

+    $ vagrant init folio/folio-demo
+    $ vagrant up

+In addition, this project includes a [Vagrantfile](Vagrantfile) for creating different environments.

 To run a backend "blackbox" system using Vagrant: `vagrant up backend` (currently includes Okapi, mod-users, sample tenant "diku", and sample user data).